LittleTimmy63/qdscram/README.txt

 It has not been tested for WSL, but it should work.

 TO-DO:
--Make a Windows version
+-Make the program work with Windows
--Make a DOS version
+-Make the program work with DOS